 Johan Mikael Blanc

-Only identified as "Blanchot" by Boswell.
-The notes to Boswell on the Grand Tour I, 1763-1764 suggest he might have been a Johan Mikael Blanc.
+Identified only as "Blanchot" by Boswell.
+The notes to Boswell on the Grand Tour suggest he might have been a Johan Mikael Blanc.
 According to Boswell "in the service of the Swedish ambassador" and "a fellow of knowledge and clear expression".